-In the US We're fortunate to have billions of gallons of clean water delivered to our homes each day, then piped away when we're done with it.
+In the US we're fortunate to have billions of gallons of clean water delivered daily to our homes, then piped away when we're done.
 Unfortunately, a lack of infrastructure funding could threaten our water.

 As the climate warms, scientists say we will have more intense storms and droughts and more precipitation falling as rain instead of snow.
 This could have serious consequences for our nation's water systems.